 Practices brought to a grinding halt

 Unfortunately, FNDS is probably not totally preventable.
 Even experienced coaches sometimes get caught up in the euphoria.
 This especially true when they feel the need to shake things up a bit in their practices.
-Diagnosed early, however, FNDS can be successfully treated by the simple application of common sense.
+It usually comes across as I need a new drill to work on X. Diagnosed early, however, FNDS can be successfully treated by the simple application of common sense.